 By Niroj Dash Apr.
 11, 2019

-Amethi residents, who thought their MP was an urban legend, were shocked to see Rahul Gandhi ride into their town on the back of a jeep yesterday.
-Rahul defends his long absence, says he visits Amethi on Google Maps once a week.
+Amethi residents, who thought their MP was an urban legend, were shocked to see Rahul Gandhi appear for re-election today.
+Rahul defended his long absence, said he visits Amethi on Google Maps once a week.

 he people of Amethi woke up to a once-in-five-year sight yesterday.
-Member of Parliament Rahul Gandhi rode into the constituency on the back of an open van, waving his nomination papers in the air.
+Member of Parliament Rahul Gandhi rode into the constituency and asked the people to re-elect him.
 The locals, who previously believed that their MP was an urban legend, gathered on the streets to witness the miracle first-hand.

 “If you look closely you will see rare Rahul Gandhi is a real person,” one man told a child accompanying him.
 “He’s the one in the middle wearing a ‘nyay’ t-shirt.
 To his right is Priyanka Ji and to his left is the former frontman of Queen, Freddie Mercury.
 I just can’t believe my eyes!”

-“It was not easy to convince Rahul to come here,” a Congress spokesperson told us after the rally, while the Congress president was sightseeing at the local TV shop.
+“It was not easy to convince Rahul to come here,” a Congress spokesperson told us as the booths opened, and Rahul Gandhi stepped out to go sightseeing at the local TV shop.
 “We had to tell him that Nirav Modi and Vijay Mallya were hiding in a secret Rafale jet with proof that demonetisation was a failure just to get him out of bed.”

 “Then we had to hire a set of SUVs from the last Rohit Shetty movie so he could feel like Ajay Devgn.
-Now that he’s here, we’re going to make sure he doesn’t forget to file his nomination papers,” the spokesperson assured us.
+Now that he’s here, we’re going to make sure he doesn’t forget about the election,” the spokesperson assured us.

 Rahul Gandhi seemed shocked by the accusations that he doesn’t visit Amethi enough.